metz-connect/node-red-ewio2/README.md

 The `Node reactes to...` section handles when node should be active:
 - `Input signal at node`: Node listens to input signals and handles them
-- `Change in value at EWIO2`: Node listens to changes at digital input of EWIO2 and provides an output when value has changed
+- `Rising edge at EWIO2`, `Falling edge at EWIO2` or `Change in value at EWIO2`: Node listens to changes at digital input of EWIO2 and provides an output when value has changed

 ### EWIO2 - Analog IN
 Connection to EWIO2 via EWIO2 node is necessary, to load configuration of analog inputs and to get a value of a analog input.